 This bill introduces a new provision allowing the commissioner of corrections to release individuals from state prison to participate in post-secondary education programs in their respective communities.
-Additionally, it amends the existing bail laws under RSA 597:2, III(c) to specify that individuals charged with a "qualifying offense" will not be brought before a bail commissioner and will be detained pending arraignment.
-The bill defines "qualifying offenses" to include serious crimes such as homicide, various degrees of assault, domestic violence, sexual assault, kidnapping, trafficking in persons, robbery, and offenses related to child exploitation, among others.
+Additionally, it amends the existing law regarding bail and recognizances by defining a "qualifying offense" that includes a list of serious crimes such as homicide, assault, domestic violence, sexual assault, kidnapping, and various offenses related to child exploitation.
+The amendment specifies that individuals charged with these qualifying offenses will not be brought before a bail commissioner and will be detained pending arraignment.

 Statutes affected: Introduced: 651:25